-This article, Sex in Korea, is probably not what you are thinking it will be, but it will definitely crush any illusions you might have from the world of Korean dramas or the world of Korean idols where Koreans just don’t have sex, let alone kiss or date.
+This article, Sex in South Korea, is probably not what you are thinking it will be, but it will definitely crush any illusions you might have from the world of Kpop or the world of Korean dramas where Koreans just don’t have sex, let alone kiss or date.

-Prostitution, or “host and hostess” culture, is still very popular in Korea.
+Prostitution, or “host and hostess” culture, is still very popular in South Korea.
 Later on, I’ll also talk about clubs, nights, and “spas”, because I think its important to know about them– and the differences between them, before going to them.

 How convenient for all those businessmen next door– and for me, because we were all just minutes away from tons of karaokes, restaurants, bars and clubs– literally just minutes.

 I remember being SO surprised by the abrupt change from my quiet street to Gangnam Road’s busy street to the bright, crowded street behind it as my dongsaeng showed me around Nonhyun-dong for the first time.

 However, my oppa in America actually told me not to live in Nonhyun-dong, because it was his old neighborhood, and he knew exactly what it was all about.
 But, when I finally arrived in Korea and had to find a place to live, it was my best bet after I spent an entire day in a hot car on a hot day with a NOT so hot Realtor.

 And, I just didn’t find many places in Gangnam that fit my budget AND my lifestyle.
 At first I didn’t pay much attention to my surroundings, but after I talked to another oppa that I met in Korea who said he hated Nonhyun-dong, because it was a “red-light” district, I started to.

 I started to notice the prolonged glances from businessman and ajusshis late at night when I was dressed up and waiting for a friend to meet me and just happened to be on the street corner of Exit #3 (the exact place with the holes in the wall from above).